 Applications are treated in the strictest confidence and are only viewed by the Administrator and the assessors.
 The current assessors are Philippa Cousins and Tom Roberts.
 If you wish your application to be assessed in confidence by an alternative panel (perhaps because you know one or more of the designated assessors) please let the Administrator know and she will endeavour to make appropriate arrangements.

 We regret that we cannot enter into correspondence with individual applicants.

 When can I apply?

 Applications may be lodged at any time of the year.
 The Assessment Panel considers applications once a month.
 In an emergency, the Panel may decide on applications outside its scheduled meetings.
-The full Board meets four times per year.
+The full Board meets five times per year.

 Can I apply again?

 If the application was not successful, it will not be reconsidered within the same financial year (September to August).
 If the application was successful, applicants may apply for continuation funding after the expiry of one year from the date on which the award was paid out, outlining why it has not been possible to access alternative, longer-term sources of support.
 Please include within the application the date you last received funding from us.
 Other than in exceptional circumstances, the maximum number of awards granted to any individual will be three.